nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 </table>
 </div>

-The dedicated "Tasks" entry enables you to directly access the user tasks and process them.
+The dedicated **Tasks** entry enables you to directly access the user tasks and process them.
 A definition of the task, as well as the deadline, participants and document link is displayed.
-Once mandatory fields are filled, the user can process it (approval, rejection, or any other action defined in this the task).
+Once mandatory fields are filled, the user can process it (approval, rejection, or any other action defined in this task).

 <div>
 <table class="hover" style="border: 0px;">